 15 IPS is considered the favorite for rock and acoustic music due to its low frequency "head bump” (low frequency rise) and warmer sound, while 30 IPS is the norm for classical and jazz due to its lower noise floor, greater fidelity and flatter response.
 7.5 IPS is also available for an even more colored experience, with even greater frequency shift.

 Tip: Click on the "IPS” text label to stop/start the spinning reels animation.

 The OFF position is a bypass control.
-When set to OFF, emulation processing is disabled, the VU Meter and control LEDs are dimmed, and processor usage is reduced.
+When set to OFF, emulation processing is disabled, the VU Meter and control LEDs are dimmed, and processor or DSP usage is reduced.
 OFF is useful for comparing the processed settings to the original signal.
 OFF is identical to the Thru position in the Path Select control.

 Input acts as an outside gain control (like an external console fader), and adjusts the signal level going into the tape circuitry.
 The available range is -12 dB to +24 dB.

 Just like real magnetic tape, lower Input levels will have a cleaner sound, while higher levels result in more harmonic saturation and coloration.